Skip to main content

 Important

 By design, ClusterWare compute nodes handle DHCP responses on the private cluster network (bootnet) by employing the base distribution's facilities, including NetworkManager.
-If your cluster installs a network file system or other software that disables this base distribution functionality, then dhclient or custom static IP addresses, and potentially additional workarounds, must be configured.
+If your cluster installs a network file system or other software that disables this base distribution functionality, then you must configure dhclient or custom static IP addresses and potentially additional workarounds.

 previous